xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 COLLAPSE
 	value number to use for removing duplicate documents.
-	Additional documents in the mset with the same value will be removed from the mset. $value{$cgi{COLLAPSE}} can be used to access the actual value for each hit.
+	Additional documents in the MSet with the same value will be removed from the MSet. $value{$cgi{COLLAPSE}} can be used to access the actual value for each hit.

 DATEVALUE
 	value number to use for date range filtering.
 If this isn't set then date filtering will use the older approach based on D-, M-, and Y-prefixed terms.
-The values must be of the format YYYYMMDDHHMM (e.g. 200702142359), YYYYMMDD (e.g. 20070214), or a raw 4 byte big endian value representing a time_t (omindex adds this as value 0 by default).
+The values must be of the format YYYYMMDDHHMM (e.g. 200702142359), YYYYMMDD (e.g. 20070214), or a raw 4 byte big-endian value representing a time_t (omindex adds this as value 0 by default).

 SPAN